xiix0/scam/README.md

-If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
+One of the most striking differences between a cat and a lie is that a cat has only nine lives.
-		-- J.R.R.
-Tolkien
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"